comobile/reinventbiz/README.md

 * RighTale / A consumer-driven, social demand aggregator.
 Consumer drives supply chain, what they want, way the want it
 * Ripple / Quantifying creative volunteerism.
 Helping companies look good + do good by offering volunteer opps to employees
 * Sentimetrics / Google Analytics for Feelings
-* Skill Cloud by Decision Icon / Matchmaking between skills, interests, needs within a company.
+* SkillCloud by Decision Icon / Matchmaking between skills, interests, needs within a company.
 Employees are so much more than their titles
 * Socent by Casagora / Startups under pressure to maximize profit.
 Funders want to exit.
 Socent need long term $ - game will fund it
 * Sweetspot / Decentralizes branding and communications decisions.
 Gets employees, customers more involved in decision
 * Ten / Data gathering real time for organizations from customers, employees, etc.